Aniruddh1210/Budget-Manager-ACM/README.md

 - **Expense Tracking**: Categorize your expenses and keep track of your spending habits in real-time.
 - **Budget Creation**: Create custom budget categories to allocate funds and manage your expenses effectively.

+## TO RUN THE WEBSITE
+Go to this link :
+budget-manager-acm.vercel.app

 ## Installation